mculep/all-notes/mvc.md

 -   Reference link [https://www.sitepoint.com/node-js-mvc-application/]

-# Steps on creating a new app
+# Steps on creating a new app with a .json file

 ```javascript
 npm init -y